MICHELE NORRIS, Host:

 CORNISH: In fact, Democrats did the same thing when they voted against raising the debt limit to protest the policies of the Bush administration in 2006, but now, more than a hundred Democrats have signed on to a letter by Welch calling for a clean bill.
 Welch says there are other venues for spending cuts.

 WELCH: There's going to be 12 appropriations bills.
 There's going to be another election.
 So there is a time and a place, but if we inject that into this question of whether we actually honor our obligation to pay our bills, we're going to do real damage to the American economy.

 CORNISH: Meanwhile, in the Senate, there's a bipartisan bill that takes another approach.
 Tennessee Republican Bob Corker and Democrat Claire McCaskill have introduced legislation that would cap government spending starting in 2013.
 Corker says it purposely doesn't say how to do it, just that it be done.

-Senator BOB CORKER (Republican, Tennessee): Let's first agree where we're going because we tend to divide up very, very quickly when we jump first to the solution.
+BOB CORKER: Let's first agree where we're going because we tend to divide up very, very quickly when we jump first to the solution.
 So it's best for everyone to first agree what is an appropriate spending level.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.